Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction: The Tamagawa number formula

-Now all the vector spaces involved are equidimensional and have specified full-rank sublattices, which determine volume forms on each vector space (up to sign), and hence we may talk about the absolute determinant of each of these maps.
-The leftmost vertical map has determinant $\disc\left(\langle\cdot,\cdot\rangle'\right)>0$ by definition, and the rightmost has determinant $c_T/m$ by corollary \ref{cor:positive_cokernel}.
-It follows by taking determinants both ways around the square that
+All the vector spaces involved are equidimensional and have specified full-rank sublattices, which determine volume forms on each vector space (up to sign), and hence we may talk about the absolute determinant of each of these maps.
+The leftmost vertical map has determinant $\disc\left(\langle\cdot,\cdot\rangle'\right)>0$ by definition, so by taking determinants both ways around the square we find that